by Andrea M. Darcy

 And finally, sexual abuse is linked to the manifestation of certain personality disorders, in particular borderline personality disorder and histrionic personality disorder.

-Support is essential.
-Reach out to good friends you trust immediately.
+Reach out to good friends you trust.
 Then do try to find professional support as soon as possible, whether that is a counsellor or psychotherapist with expertise around sexual abuse, or a local support group.

 If money is an issue, you can speak to your GP, or read our guide to low-cost counselling for helpful tips.
-Don’t forget that if you are feeling very down there are support lines like the Good Samaritans you can call.
+Don’t forget that if you are feeling very down there are support lines like the Good Samaritans you can call, along with other free an confidential dedicated help lines.